 All laboratories with licenses to handle and analyze radioactive materials must participate in MAPEP to support DOE's Environmental Management activities.
 MAPEP is a laboratory comparison program that tracks performance accuracy and tests the quality of environmental data reported to DOE.
 MAPEP standards are distributed twice a year.
 The standards include air filter, soil, vegetation, and water matrices for stable inorganic, organic, and radioactive elements representative of those at DOE sites.
-The MAPEP studies conducted during 2020 were MAPEP 42 and MAPEP 43.
-One SRS laboratory and one SRS contracted laboratory continue to participate in MAPEP.
-The SRS Environmental Laboratory participated in the two studies, receiving 100% acceptable results in the MAPEP 43 study.
+The MAPEP studies conducted during 2021 were MAPEP Series 44 and MAPEP Series 45.
+Three SRS laboratories and two SRS-contracted laboratories continue to participate in MAPEP.
+The SRS Environmental Laboratory participated in the two MAPEP studies, receiving acceptable results of 99% on MAPEP Series 44 and 100% on MAPEP Series 45.

-The SRS subcontracted laboratory participated in the MAPEP 42 and MAPEP 43 studies, receiving 99% acceptable results for both water and soil matrices in each study.
-SRS sent all applicable environmental samples to the subcontracted laboratory, which continued to successfully participate in the MAPEP program.
+Two SRS subcontracted laboratories participated in MAPEP Series 44 and had acceptable results in 99% of the water and soil matrices.
+One subcontracted laboratory participated in MAPEP Series 45 and received 95% acceptable results for both water and soil matrices.
+SRS sent all applicable environmental samples to the subcontracted laboratories, which continued to successfully participate in the MAPEP program.